Offset Mortgage Calculator

 - What does the Offset Mortgage Calculator do?

 - Calculate interest saved by offsetting savings against your mortgage.
 See equivalent tax-free rate.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Is this based on current interest rates?